psychetrance/pantolav.github.io/_posts/2016-4-13-Hackathon.md

 	cf push hackathon-gitgit-aw -m 512M -p myapp.war
 	````
 4. Go to the Bluemix website and log into your account.
-5. Upon logging in, navigate to your account’s dashboard by clicking `DASHBOARD` on the upper right if logging in did not already redirect you to it.
+5. Upon logging in, navigate to your accountâ€™s dashboard by clicking `DASHBOARD` on the upper right if logging in did not already redirect you to it.

 	> Since you have already uploaded the application to Bluemix, its widget should be present on your dashboard